Civil and Environmental Engineering Ph.D.

 In addition to advancement to candidacy, the student must:

-- Present at least seventy-five credits in approved course work and research (including those required for advancement to candidacy), of which at least thirty-five credits are in research and six credits are in course work in disciplines ancillary to Civil and Environmental Engineering
+- Present at least 75 credits in approved course work and research (including those required for advancement to candidacy), of which at least 35 credits are in research, at least 30 credits are in coursework, 15 of which must be graded at UVM.
+A minimum of 15 credits of coursework (taken at UVM or transferred or a combination) must be in Civil and Environmental Engineering (CE).

 - Write and successfully defend an acceptable dissertation

-The comprehensive examination covers five topics or courses, from three topical areas.
-The three areas are described below.
+The comprehensive examination covers 5 courses, from 2 topical areas are described below.

-Five members of the Comprehensive Examination Committee will test the student in five appropriate topics selected from the previous list.
-Each faculty member will be responsible for one of the five topics.
-Students generally select from courses that they have had at UVM, but occasionally a student may select a faculty member that they did not have, but covers a topic that they have taken.
-The students and their Advisor select the Comprehensive Examination Committee.
+5 members of the Comprehensive Examination Committee will test the student in 5 appropriate topics selected from the previous list.
+Each faculty member will be responsible for 1 of the 5 topics.
+The students and their Advisor select and recommend to the Graduate Program Director the Comprehensive Examination Committee.

 Requirements for Advancement to Candidacy for the Degree of Doctor of Philosophy